i2STSinclair/MiniRPG/MiniRPG/Readme.md

 - Provides PlayTitleTheme, PlayMapTheme, and PlayBattleTheme methods using System.Media.SoundPlayer and placeholder .wav files.
 - Checks file existence before playing.
 - TODO for cross-fade audio engine.

+---

+## MainViewModel AudioService Integration

+- Calls AudioService.PlayTitleTheme() when showing TitleViewModel.
+- Calls AudioService.PlayMapTheme() when switching to MapViewModel.
+- Calls AudioService.PlayBattleTheme() when switching to BattleViewModel.
+- Uses try/catch to prevent exceptions if audio files are missing.
+- TODO for smooth fade transitions between tracks.